agargenta/esp32-pulse-sensor/README.md

 ## Introduction

-This is an ESP32-compatible C component for interfacing with pulse (e.g. flow) sensors connected via GPIO.
+This is an ESP32-compatible C component for interfacing with pulse sensors (e.g.

-It supports multiple devices, each on a different GPIO pin.
+[Hall-effect](https://en.wikipedia.org/wiki/Hall_effect)-based flow-meters) via GPIO (interrupts).

+Note, in this context, "pulses" assume quick changes in voltage on a wire response to an external signal (e.g. water spinning a magnet around a sensor).

 It was tested with v5.2 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment.

 ## Dependencies

-None.
+* [GPIO ISR Service](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html#_CPPv424gpio_install_isr_servicei) (comes with ESP-IDF), must be started for the pulse sensor to work.

 ## Example

-Coming soon.
+See [esp32-pulse-sensor-example](https://github.com/agargenta/esp32-pulse-sensor-example) for a complete example.

 ## Features